lizraeli/lev-izraelit/src/content/state-hook.md

 }
 ```

-A second issue is that **MyReact** currently allows creating only a single state variable.
-Any subsequent call to **MyReact.useState** will overwrite the single **state** variable.
-This can be resolved by having **MyReact** store an array of state variables rather than a single one.
-But now we need some way to know, whenever **setState** is being called, which state variable is the one we want to change.
-We can do that by relying on the call order:
+We will also want **MyReact** to be able to create more than a single state variable.
+Currently, Any subsequent call to **MyReact.useState** will overwrite the initially defined variable.
+We can achieve this by having **MyReact** store an array of state variables.
+But now we'll need some way to know, each time **setState** is being called, *which* state variable is the one we want to change.
+We can do this by relying on the call order to **useState**:

 ```jsx
 const MyCounter = () => {